Skip to content

 Discover Chankillo, the oldest solar observatory in America, in the magical Casma Valley.
 With more than 2,200 years of history, this archaeological complex, declared a World Heritage Site by UNESCO, will surprise you with its 13 aligned towers that accurately marked solstices and equinoxes.
 Walk among its structures, watch the sunrise from its viewpoints and marvel at the astronomical wisdom of the Casma-Sechin culture.
 An unforgettable experience where ancient history is lived outdoors.

-Traditional Water Judges System of Corongo: UNESCO World Heritage Site
+Traditional Water Judges System of Corongo: UNESCO Intangible Cultural Heritage of Humanity

-Live a unique experience in Corongo with the Traditional System of Water Judges, an ancestral practice recognized as a World Heritage Site by UNESCO.
+Live a unique experience in Corongo with the Traditional System of Water Judges, an ancestral practice recognized as an Intangible Cultural Heritage of Humanity by UNESCO.
 Every year, communities elect their judges to organize the use of water in a fair and collective way, combining local rules with Andean rituals.
 This tradition reflects the deep respect for nature and community cooperation, inviting you to learn about a way of life based on balance and ancestral wisdom.

 NATURE